Truly Instagram is my best friend when I travel, allowing me to share food, and adventure as I go.

 1. Penn State All-Sports Museum Stadium Viewing and Museum

-We pulled up and while we have passed Beaver Stadium endlessly as we head over to Pegula Ice Arena, we had never been in the stadium or the museum.
+We pulled up and while we have passed Beaver Stadium endlessly as we head over to Pegula Ice Arena, we had never been to the stadium or the museum.

 If you are here on a tourney for hockey or going to the campus for something other than this experience, make sure to stop.

 The most incredible people in sports from track to football and everything in between are hosted in what I like to call their own Penn State Hall of Fame.

 You can actually punch the bag, it is not just for aesthetics.
 You will too when you visit.

 It is almost hard to grasp how many wonderous athletically gifted students have walked before us and on the campus.

-As a special treat to us, we got to go to the top and see outside and take in the view of the famed Beaver stadium, where PSU football puts rivalries to shame!
+As a special treat to us, we got to go to the top and see outside and take in the view of the famed Beaver Stadium, where PSU football puts rivalries to shame!

-Niko had one of the best games of his hockey career to date here and it will forever more be his favorite arena.
+Niko had one of the best games of his hockey career to date here and it will forevermore be his favorite arena.

 3. Nittany Lion Shrine

 You simply can’t go to Penn State and not seek out the Nittany Lion Shrine.

 Get up close and personal with the Nittany Lion Shrine and snap those pictures.

 In case you don’t know where it is, just pop it into your Navigation system, here is the address: Curtin Road and, Burrowes Rd, State College, PA 16801.

 4. Nittany Lion Inn

-You can walk here if you don’t want to drive.
-If you drive, you can easily turn around in the wrap around driveway!
+However, if you drive, you can easily turn around in the wrap-around driveway!